usnistgov/artiq_scan_framework/examples/scans/README.md

 ---
 **NOTE**:
-These scans cannot be run in the dashboard as they require third party libraries not included in the scan_framework source.
+These scans cannot be run in the dashboard as they require third party libraries not included in the artiq_scan_framework source.
 ---